 What is .NET Framework 5?

 .NET Framework 5 is the next iteration of .NET Framework.
-The apps developed in .NET Framework need a runtime to run on any compatible computer.
+Apps developed in .NET Framework requires a runtime to run on any compatible computer.
 The development can be done in Visual Studio.
 Version 5 specifically requires Visual Studio 2019.

 New features and improvements